ohio-ontology/IOF-DigitalThread-Tutorial/README.md

 Protege is a powerful open-source ontology editor and knowledge-based framework.
 In this tutorial, we will walk you through the process of creating and managing ontologies using Protege.
 ### 1.2 Download and Install Protégé
 You can download it easily from their official website (https://protege.stanford.edu/download/).
-> [!IMPORTANT]
+> [!NOTE]
-> Ensure that your computer is installed with Java because Protégé works based on Java application.
+> The platforms-specific archives include the Java JRE, so it is __not_ required_ to have Java installed on your machine.

-Looking for more tutorial visit [protege.stanford.edu](https://protege.stanford.edu/conference/2006/submissions/slides/OWLTutorial_Part1.pdf)
+Looking for to learn more about Protégé visit [protegewiki.stanford.edu]([https://protegewiki.stanford.edu/wiki/Main_Page])

 ### 1.3	Launch and Setup
 After you successfully installed Protégé on your device, subsequently launch the application!